DemonXslayer47/DemonXslayer47/README.md

 ## 💻 About Me

-I am a highly skilled **Senior Java Full-Stack Developer** with over **7 years** of experience in crafting scalable and secure enterprise and web applications across diverse domains.
+I am a highly skilled **Java Full-Stack Developer** with  **5 years** of experience in crafting scalable and secure enterprise and web applications across diverse domains.
 I specialize in developing modern, responsive user interfaces and robust back-end services, with a strong emphasis on **Java** and **JavaScript** technologies.

 I recently completed my **Master's in Computer Science** from **Saint Louis University**, and I hold an **AWS Associate Solution Architect Certification**.